 Unlike their predecessor, the Millennium Development Goals, the SDGs explicitly call on businesses to apply their creativity and innovation to solve sustainable development challenges.
 At iBAN, we are convinced that companies with inclusive business models have a major role to play in advancing the private sector’s efforts to contribute to the achievement of the SDGs.
 We believe that adapting and integrating inclusive business models will help business take a major leap towards sustainable development.

-Why should entrepreneurs and company leaders care about the SDGs?
+Why do entrepreneurs and company leaders care about the SDGs?
 Because there is a clear business case for aligning their business model with the SDGs!

 3 reasons why companies should align their business models with the SDGs: